 Short Story Unit Lesson Plans

-I usually start my 8th grade Reading curriculum with short stories, because short stories allow me to teach a variety of essential elements during the 1st six weeks of school that I will need to build upon in our other units of study.
+I usually start my 8th grade Reading curriculum with short stories.
+Short stories allow me to teach a variety of essential elements during the first six weeks of school that I will need to build upon in our other units of study.
 Classic stories are my preference, but you may want to add a contemporary short story to spice up the unit!
 I've supplied you with links to

 - "The Bet" by Anton Chekov